What are leadership models?

 Servant leadership does not mean that you have to act like a servant.
 It is neither a technique not a style of leadership.
 In this model, the leaders need to focus on the needs of others, especially the needs of their team members, before considering their own.
 Their job is to acknowledge the perspectives of other people and support them in achieving their goals in the right manner.

 - Autocratic leadership

-The leaders can have a ‘god’ power and control over their team.
+The leaders have a ‘god-like’ power and control over their team.
 Team members have limited option to suggest or comment on what it would be best for the team.
 There are benefits of this leadership model and it can give results.
-It is easy to make decisions quickly and get solutions efficiently.
+It is easy to make decisions quickly and get to solutions efficiently.
 However, there are high chances that it may lead to high level of team disengagement and turnover of the team members.

 - Transactional leadership

 In this model of leadership, a leader must assign certain tasks to the team members to perform.
 If the team member delivers a good performance results then a leader must reward them.
 If they do not perform as expected then they should be “punished”.
 This leadership model is almost entirely based on outcome and can lead to exceptional gains in the right environment, however it can also quickly lead to negative team morale, burnout and high team turnover.